ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

-To be sure our WebSite responds regardless of Apache's address configuration, we need to make sure ClusterIP not only runs on the same node, but starts before WebSite.
-A colocation constraint only ensures the resources run together, not the order in which they are started and stopped.
+To be sure our WebSite responds regardless of Apache's address configuration, we need to make sure ClusterIP not only runs on the same node, but also starts before WebSite.
+A colocation constraint ensures only that the resources run together; it doesn't affect order in which the resources are started or stopped.

 We do this by adding an ordering constraint.
-By default, all order constraints are mandatory, which means that the recovery of ClusterIP will also trigger the recovery of WebSite.
+By default, all order constraints are mandatory.
+This means, for example, that if ClusterIP needs to stop, then WebSite must stop first (or already be stopped); and if WebSite needs to start, then ClusterIP must start first (or already be started).
+This also implies that the recovery of ClusterIP will trigger the recovery of WebSite, causing it to be restarted.

 .. code-block:: none